Ahmed-Masoud/NearBy-IOS/README.md

 ## Notes
 The app is based on a free tier four square account and it'l likely to have a quotation expiration console log for retrieving images but the app will continue to operate using placeholder images as the error view was disabled for this specific error

+## Future Work
+- Add cahing mechanism to the app for offline mode

 ## License
 NearBy is available under the MIT license.
 See the LICENSE file for more info.